 Two smaller casseroles: This can be prepared in 2 (8x8-inch) baking dishes instead, if you want to freeze half for a future meal.

 Freezing: The unbaked casserole can be frozen right in the baking dish for up to 2 months.
-Let it cool completely and wrap it tightly with a layer of plastic wrap, then aluminum foil.
+Let it cool completely and wrap it tightly with aluminum foil.
 Bake straight from the freezer covered with foil for 1 hour, then uncover and bake for 15 minutes more.